 8. To government data publishers, any friendly advice?

 - Keep datasets updated.
 It’s great seeing government departments publishing datasets, but if they’re not kept current, then they gradually become less and less useful for present and future projects.

 - Work with data analysts to improve data quality and formatting.
 The data needs to be unambiguous and as clean as possible to encourage people to use it for developing new insights and tools.

-Thank you, Michael and Ashleigh, View their GovHack project (including their video) on their hackerspace page.
+Thank you, Michael and Ashleigh, View their GovHack project (including their video) on their hackerspace page - external site.